vitaly-t/pg-promise/README.md

 db.$pool.end(); // shuts down the connection pool associated with the Database object
 ```

-For example, if you are using the [Bluebird] library, you can chain the last promise in the process like this:
+For example, you can chain the last promise in the process like this:

 ```js
 .finally(db.$pool.end);